 Used for business and computer classes in the morning, Revels 205 and 206 provide our students ready access to the Microsoft Office suite, printers, and filtered internet.
 One of these two labs is nearly always open for use by all students.
 While it is convenient to have a laptop, these labs and other computing resources ensure that all students have the technological resources they might need in order to succeed in their academic studies.

-The Design Studio (located in the Revels Building, Room 304) provides a cutting-edge learning environment and allows students to gain experience by working with industry-standard equipment and applications.
-Some of the room’s amenities include thirty student workstations with high-end iMac computers, six of which are also equipped with Wacom graphic tablets for digital illustration and design, and two of which are ADA-accessible; an eighty-inch television for demonstration and critique; a gigabit-class network with a server and network file storage array; and a print center with large-format and wide-gamut printers.
+The Design Studio (located in the Revels Building, Room 304) provides a digital learning environment that allows students to gain experience by working with industry-standard equipment and applications.
+Some of the room’s amenities include thirty student workstations with iMac computers, six of which are also equipped with Wacom graphic tablets for digital illustration and design, and two of which are ADA-accessible; an eighty-inch television for demonstration and critique; a gigabit-class network with a server and network file storage array; and a print center with large-format and wide-gamut printers.
 The Design Studio is open most afternoons for student use and coaching by department faculty.

 Our science students are delighted to learn in an expansive and well-equipped science lab with a sweeping view of the Antelope Valley to the south and west.
 Designed to serve over thirty students at a time, the Science Lab provides seventeen individual work stations with faucet/sink combinations, plus dual natural gas, water, and vacuum hookups.
 The experiment demonstration hood with exhaust fan, safety glass, and hookups for gas, water, and air provides opportunity for contained and safe experimentation.
 In addition, the dry and household chemical storage area is generally stocked with over eighty substances to be used in experimentation.
 Standard safety features such as an eye wash station, acid/base storage cabinet, and flammable substance storage cabinet help to protect the health and safety of all participants.